allainmoulet/ikats-datamodel/README.md

 **An overview of IKATS global architecture is available [here](https://github.com/IKATS/IKATS)**

-IKATS datamodel provides the TemporalDataManager web application to IKATS, deployed in a Tomcat server to access following IKATS resources:
+IKATS datamodel provides two IKATS web applications :
+* the **Ingestion** webapp, deployed in a Tommee server to ingest data in IKATS : cf.[ingestion documentation](https://github.com/IKATS/ikats-datamodel/tree/master/ikats-ingestion)
+* the **TemporalDataManager** webapp, deployed in a Tomcat server, which is describer here.

+The **TemporalDataManager** webapp provides access to following IKATS resources:

 On PostgreSQL database:

 * Metadata
-* Dataset
+* Dataset (set of time series)
 * Table
 * MacroOperator
 * ProcessData